-I love the icing on chocolate cake, yellow cake, or underneath a layer of coconut.
+I love the icing on chocolate cake, yellow cake, or underneath a layer of shredded coconut.
 Sometimes I get crazy and add some coconut extract to really bring out the coconut flavor.
 It is the perfect frosting to color because the base is so white.
 I also love it because it is not buttery.
-It really is marshmallow without the gelatin, it is the best thing that I have ever put in my mouth.
+Basically, this is marshmallow, without the gelatin, it is the best fluffy frosting that I have ever put in my mouth.

 I need to thank my friend Amanda for introducing me to boiled icing, I think of you every time I make it.

 - 1 1/2 cups sugar

 - 2/3 cup water

 - 1/8 teaspoon cream of tartar

 - 3 egg whites

-1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 In a saucepan combine the sugar and water with a pinch of cream of tartar.